brandur/sorg/content/drafts/minimalism.md

 !fig src="/assets/minimalism/fire.jpg" caption="At Heroku, we'd hold regular \"burn parties\" to recognize the effort that went into deprecating old products and technology."

-## Minimalism in simple ideas (#in-simple-ideas)
+## Minimalism in ideas (#in-ideas)

 Practicing minimalism in production is mostly about recognizing that the problem exists.
-After that, mitigations that can address it effectively are pretty
+After achieving that, mitigations are straightforward:
-straightforward:

 * ***Retire old technology.*** Is something new being introduced?
 Look for opportunities to retire older